Results & Photos

 What is the total distance that I will be running?

 That depends entirely on how your team decides to break up the legs.
-If a team were to split the 16 legs into 4 legs each for all four team members, the typical range would be between 22-32km per person.
+A typical range for teams of 4 might be between 22-32km per person (less for teams of 5).
 However, teams are entirely free to divvy up the legs as they see fit.

 How does the day work?

 The race guide provides a full overview, complete with the Race Day itinerary, race stage details, the driving guide, a team planning kit, and accommodations info.
-The guide is available here.
+The guide will be made available in February.

 How do we get to the TAs?
 (Transition Areas)